Ego was Getting in Fi’s Way

 - By setting her ego aside, she was able to take her skills to the next level, and even made it on to the first season of Ninja Warrior UK!

 When you get really good at something, it’s natural to want to stick with that thing and make it even better.

 But if you neglect other fundamental parts of training, your physical abilities can become one-dimensional and hold you back.

 For Fiona Silk, whom we know and love as “Fi,” strength was her forte, and she was able to achieve some incredible feats as a result.
 However, the other two basic elements of training–mobility and control–were neglected and underdeveloped before she found GMB.

 Once she changed her approach to training, Fi was able to improve certain areas she hadn’t been able to before, and get better results with her sport of obstacle course racing.

-But I realised my training wasn’t really solid–I’d identify things I wanted to do, work towards them and nail them, but there was no bigger plan and there were also a lot of holes caused by avoiding things I didn’t like doing (and by not doing things I didn’t know I should be doing).
+“My training wasn’t really solid–I’d identify things I wanted to do, work towards them and nail them, but there was no bigger plan and there were also a lot of holes caused by avoiding things I didn’t like doing (and by not doing things I didn’t know I should be doing).”